Drug Abuse and Addiction in West Virginia

 Opiates are, by far, the most commonly stated drugs for which people check into West Virginia substance abuse treatment programs to treat.
 Marijuana, cocaine, and heroin treatment admissions are also fairly high.

-Crime, Drugs, and Alcohol in West Virginia
+Drug and Alcohol Related Crimes in West Virginia

 West Virginia has eleven counties involved in the Appalachia High Intensity Drug Trafficking Area (HIDTA).
 This is an area that has been identified as a known drug trafficking corridor by the federal government, who has set aside funds to help combat the growing problem the presence of drugs presents for local, state, and federal law enforcement agencies.